Eunuchs in China: Han dynasty

 In Han dynasty China, castration continued to be used as a punishment for various offenses.
 Sima Qian, the famous Chinese historian, was castrated by order of the Han Emperor of China for dissent.
 In another incident multiple people, including a chief scribe and his underlings, were subjected to castration.
+Men punished with castration during the Han dynasty were also used as slave labor.

 During the Han dynasty, the euphemism for castration was "sent to the silkworm house" since castrated men had to be shut in an enclosed room like how silkworms were raised during the castration procedure, and when they were recovering in order to prevent death.
 Castration as a punishment was known as gōngxíng (宮刑 "palace punishment") or fǔxíng (腐刑 "rotting punishment").

 The Han dynasty under the reign of Emperor Wu castrated a prince of the kingdom of Loulan from Xinjiang that they were holding hostage at court because he broke a law.
 Loulan asked for his return in 92 B.C.E after their king died but the Han dynasty refused since they wanted to cover up the fact that they castrated him.

 Zhang He, the older brother of Zhang Anshi was originally sentenced to death but was castrated instead when his brother pleaded for the sentence to be commuted.

 The Han dynasty ordered the castration of Li Yannian as punishment for a crime.
 Li Yannian's sister Lady Li was a concubine of the Han dynasty emperor.

 The Han dynasty ordered the castration of its envoy, Ge Du (Ke Too) because he did not kill the "Mad King" of the Wusun who deserved death in the eyes of the Han dynasty and instead helped the Mad King get doctors to cure his illness.

 Su Wen was a eunuch who supported prince Liu Fuling and his mother Lady Zhao against Liu Ju, Crown Prince of Wei and his mother Wei Zifu.

 Near the end of the Han dynasty in 189, a group of eunuchs known as the Ten Attendants managed to gain considerable power at the imperial court, so that several warlords decided they had to be eliminated to restore the Emperor's government.
 However, the loyalist warlord, He Jin, was lured into a trap inside the palace and killed by the eunuchs.
 The other warlords led by Yuan Shao then stormed the palace and massacred the Ten Attendants and many other eunuchs.
 In the wake of the fighting, Dong Zhuo seized power.

 Castration was abolished twice as a legal punishment in the Han dynasty, the first time prior to 167 B.C. and the second time in the 110s A.D.